Rules

 • Kentucky (high score):

-• Mode: Mixed, CW, Phone (High & Low power)
+• Fixed Station Single-Op Phone (High & Low power)

-• QRP (any mode)
+• Fixed Station QRP

-• Unbridled Spirit (for exceptional effort)
+• Unbridled Spirit – for exceptional effort

-• Goin’ Mobile (for exceptional mobile effort)
+• Goin’ Mobile – for exceptional mobile effort

-• USA (non-KY), Canada, DX (all high score):
+• USA (non-KY), Canada, DX (high score):

-• Mode: Mixed, CW, Phone (all non-KY stations)
+• Modes: Mixed, CW, Phone (all non-KY stations)

 • There are no separate power categories for Non-KY stations.